NaderNemati/GNSS-Signal-Security-Detection/README.md

 Implementation:

-Load and clean tabular GPS observation data (.xlsx).
+1-Load and clean tabular GPS observation data (.xlsx).

-Apply label encoding and one-hot encoding to the output classes.
+2-Apply label encoding and one-hot encoding to the output classes.

-Normalize features with StandardScaler.
+3-Normalize features with StandardScaler.

-Train/test split with stratified sampling.
+4-Train/test split with stratified sampling.

 Model: DNN with 3 hidden layers and dropout regularization.